import matplotlib.pyplot as plt

 method or the rasterio.plot.show

-function, for vector layers and rasters, as we saw in Sections Section 1.2.2 and Section 1.3.2, respectively.
-Other, more advaned uses of these methods, were also encountered in later chapters, when demonstrating the various outputs we got.
-In this chapter, we provide a comprehensive summary of the most useful workflows of these two methods for creating static maps (Section 8.3).
-Then, we move on to elaborate on the .explore
+function, for vector layers and rasters, as we saw in Section 1.2.2 and Section 1.3.1, respectively.
+Other, more advanced uses of these methods, were also encountered in subsequent chapters, when demonstrating the various outputs we got.
+In this chapter, we provide a comprehensive summary of the most useful workflows of these two methods for creating static maps (Section 8.2).
+Static maps can be easily shared and viewed (whether digitally or in print), however they can only convey as much information as a static image can.
+Interactive maps provide much more flexibility in terms of user experience and amount of information, however they often require more work to design and effectively share.
+Thus, in Section 8.3, we move on to elaborate on the .explore

-method for creating interactive maps, which was also briefly introduced earlier (Section 1.2.2).
+method for creating interactive maps, which was also briefly introduced earlier in Section 1.2.2.

 Static maps are the most common type of visual output from geocomputation.
-Standard formats include .png
+For example, we have been using .plot

 and .pdf